TAMS-Group/bio_ik/README.md

     roslaunch pr2_bioik_moveit dance.launch
   ```

-* You are now ready to use bio-ik from your C/C++ and Python programs,
+* You are now ready to use bio_ik from your C/C++ and Python programs,
   using the standard Moveit API.
   To explicitly request an IK solution in C++:
   ```